edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 It creates an :code:`edgedb.toml` config file, and a schema file :code:`dbschema/default.esdl`.

-It also spuns up an EdgeDB instance and “links” it to the current directory.
+It also spins up an EdgeDB instance and associates it with the current directory.
 As long as you’re inside the project directory, all CLI commands will be executed against this instance.